ub-nsf-hsi/shasta-ub/README.md

    pip install -r requirements.txt
    ```

-3. Configure your XPlane installation and simulator settings as needed.
+3. Configure your SHaSTA installation and simulator settings as needed.

 ## Contributing